adelowo/portfolio/_posts/2017-01-21-never-underestimate-a-broken-testsuite.md

 > If you like hard work, you can manually add `$this->markTestSkipped()` to each test in the file except the one currently being tackled.

 Why do this ?
 The main reason i do is to prevent distractions.
-If i am to realy take this one test at a time, i have to turn off external disturbances.
+If i am to really take this one test at a time, i have to turn off external disturbances.
 I don't want to see errors for the test i am not interested in.
 That would kill my morale.
 So i get to see the stack trace for only this particular test.

 ![Stack trace]({{ site.baseurl }}/img/log/stack_trace.png)